Healthdirect Free Australian health advice you can count on.

 • Sometimes people accidentally swallow something they shouldn't.

-• Some swallowed objects can progress through the body without a problem and can pass in stools (poo), but some objects can be very dangerous if they are swallowed.
+• While most swallowed objects can move through your body without a problem, some objects can be very dangerous if they are swallowed.

-• Objects that are particularly dangerous when swallowed including button batteries — these can cause serious injury or death.
+• Button batteries are very dangerous when swallowed — these can cause serious injury or death.

-• Other objects that are very dangerous to swallow include large and sharp objects, magnets and objects made of lead.
+• Large and sharp objects, magnets and objects made of lead are also dangerous to swallow.

 What is a swallowed object?